NathanBnvn/Projet_10_Softdesk_API/README.md

 ```

 The API is not hosted and runs locally.
-Once the server is launched, enter in Postman or likewise program, the generated url in the terminal:
+Once the server is launched, enter in Postman, the generated url in the terminal:
 http://127.0.0.1:8000/

+Follow the documentation to fully understand how to use this API